alik604/stockApp/README.md

---- note to self. keep an eye out for a 'pretty' way to reorder watchlist ---
+--- Note to self. keep an eye out for a 'pretty' way to reorder watchlist ---

 ----------------------------------------------------------------------------------------------------